ritik00018/Swiggy_Sales_Analysis/README.md

 (53.01 M) Total sales.
 sat and sun sales are high comparison other day.

-Karnataka state placed the highest numbers of food orders (5.46 M) .
+Karnataka state has the highest sales(5.46M) .